morkev/THEAS/README.md

 Ceres, then you shall select the Occator crater dataset"
 ```

 Click on "Select File" to choose where to save the file and give it a name.
-Press the "save" button to complete this operation.
+Press the "Save" button to complete this operation.
 Congratulations, you now have the dataset for the selected area.

 ## Usage
 - Install all libraries and dependencies.
-- Add your dataset to the "resources" folder.
+- Add your dataset to the "datasets" folder.
 - In line 6 of class "graph-visualizer.py", instantiate the name of the dataset you just added.
-  - Should look like this: filename = "occator.csv"
+  - Should look like this: filename = "datasets/occator.csv"
 - Run class "graph-visualizer.py".

 ## Output